software-assignments-spring2022/git-workflow-practice-yousufkidwai/README.md

 In reality, though, intertwining cryptocurrency as an incentive for people to use their product is a genius idea.
 It provides utility for cryptocurrency, something that people sometimes fail to see in other tokens.
 I personally believe that projects like these are the future of our world, not profile picture NFTs that have no real utility.
 I hope to see more of these projects in the future.

 [^1]: An interesting article.
-I like the author's depiction of Helium as something mundanely useful; not a lot of crypto has this image.
+I like the author's depiction of Helium as something mundanely useful; not a lot of crypto has this image. -Xuelong(Phillip) Jiang